nanofuxion/hstk-int-react-native-take-home-1/README.md

 Show the `email` and `body` text in each item in the flatlist.

-Do not fetch any posts that do not have the post id that was passed as a navigation parameter.
+Do not fetch any comments that do not have the post id that was passed as a navigation parameter.

 ### Hide Comment Button (30 points)
 Add a button to each comment row that permanently hides the comment.
 Do this locally (don't communicate with jsonplaceholder)

-### Persist hidden comments (30 points)
+### BONUS CHALLENGE - Persist hidden comments (30 points)
 Persist hidden comments (IE if you hide a comment it should stay hidden even if your user closes and reopens the app).
 Do this locally.

 If you made it this far, congratulations!
 This concludes the test.
 When you're finished, create a repository with your code and email a link to isaacw@hstk.com, and CC joshh@hstk.com and juliah@hstk.com.
 Or if you wish, you can zip the project, upload to google drive and share it that way.
 Just remember to email it to us three.
+Thanks!